-Médoc Classification - 3rd Classified Growth
+Receive our latest arrivals of Médoc Classification - 3rd Classified Growth directly in your inbox!

 The Troisièmes Crus Classés of Médoc are part of the prestigious 1855 classification, established at the request of Napoleon III for the Paris Universal Exhibition.
 This classification, an essential reference for grands crus classés of Bordeaux, distinguishes fourteen exceptional estates, true symbols of Médoc expertise.
 Among them, Château Palmer, Château Giscours, Château d'Issan or Château Calon-Ségur illustrate the elegance and complexity of Médoc wines, renowned for their perfect balance between power, finesse and long aging potential.

-Products (40)
+Products (42)

 The classification of the Troisièmes Crus Classés of Médoc is part of the famous 1855 classification, established at the request of Napoleon III for the Paris Universal Exhibition.
 Designed to highlight the grands crus classés of Bordeaux, this classification ranks the wines of Médoc according to their reputation and commercial value.
 More than a century and a half later, it remains a worldwide reference, symbol of consistency and excellence in the production of red wines from Bordeaux.